If you’ve watched any television lately, chances are you’ve encountered actress Grace Park in something you’ve seen on television.

 Since departing Hawaii Five-0, Park has done two more feature films titled Adventures in Public School and Freaks.

-Her popularity appears not to have taken a hit either as she landed a leading role in the show A Million Little Things playing the part of Katherine Kim, a role which she has held since 2018 and continues to hold.
+Her popularity appears not to have taken a hit either as she landed a leading role in the show A Million Little Things playing the part of Katherine Kim, a role which she has held since 2018.
+However it was recently disclosed that the show is officially ending after its upcoming fifth season.

 Ties to the NXIVM Cult